Koo Sze-yiu: Activism

 After 1989, Koo became committed to Hong Kong's social movements, showing up in different protests, including 1 July marches, and continued after the handover of Hong Kong in 1997.
-Koo was always seen to protest with Leung Kwok-hung, an ex-MP and also a left-wing activist, and best known for carrying a handmade coffin to protests to show his disapproval of Beijing.
+Koo was always seen protesting with Leung Kwok-hung, an ex-MP known as "Long Hair" (長毛) who was also a left-wing activist, and best known for carrying a handmade coffin to protests to show his disapproval of Beijing.

 As part of the Baodiao movement, he landed on the Senkaku Islands, or Diaoyutai Islands, on 15 August 2012.
-During a televised press conference in Hong Kong two days later, Koo swore at a man behind him, telling him to "move over, diu nei lo mo" (企開啲啦，屌你老母), which surprised audiences and became a local meme.
+He and others were arrested by Japan, and released two days later after Beijing's intervention.
+At a televised press conference after arriving back in Hong Kong, Koo swore at a man behind him, telling him to "move over, diu nei lou mou ('fuck your mother!')" (企開啲啦，屌你老母), which surprised audiences and became a local meme.

-Koo revealed having been diagnosed with end-stage colorectal cancer before the march on 1 July 2020.
-Koo said he disagreed with violent clashes and Hong Kong independence movement, but admitted only radical acts could be effective as both Chinese and Hong Kong Governments no longer tolerate peaceful protests.
-Koo also called on youngsters not to give up even though jailed for marches and assemblies, saying the authorities should take the blame.
+Following the imposition of the national security law in 2020, Koo said he disagreed with violent clashes and the Hong Kong independence movement, but admitted only radical acts could be effective as both the PRC and Hong Kong Governments no longer tolerate peaceful protests.
+Koo also called on youngsters not to give up even if jailed for marches and assemblies, saying the authorities should take the blame.